benidovskaya/Ring/README.md

 # Distances-based analysis using G-cross function
 ## Compared the probability for a i cell (e.g. a tumor cell) to meet a  j cell (e.g. a CD3+ T-cell) inside the tumor biopsy

-For this next section, if you want more details on the Gcross function, you can check the next articles:
+For this next section, if you want more details on the G-cross function, you can check the next articles:

 - Parra ER.
 Methods to Determine and Analyze the Cellular Spatial Distribution Extracted From Multiplex Immunofluorescence Data to Understand the Tumor Microenvironment.
 Front Mol Biosci.
 2021;8:668340.
 Published 2021 Jun 14. doi:10.3389/fmolb.2021.668340. <https://pubmed.ncbi.nlm.nih.gov/34179080/>.
 - Barua S, Fang P, Sharma A, Fujimoto J, Wistuba I, Rao AUK, Lin SH.
 Spatial interaction of tumor cells and regulatory T cells correlates with survival in non-small cell lung cancer.
 Lung Cancer.
 2018 Mar;117:73-79. doi: 10.1016/j.lungcan.2018.01.022. <https://pubmed.ncbi.nlm.nih.gov/29409671/>.